Zijin Mining: Environmental incidents

 In 2010, acid waste from a copper plant leaked into the Ting River in Fujian, causing widespread environmental damage and resulting in the criminal detention of plant officials for failing to report the spill promptly.
 That same year, a dam collapse at a tin mine in Guangdong caused four deaths and was attributed to extreme rainfall from a rare typhoon.

-In Serbia, following Zijin’s 2018 acquisition of RTB Bor, the city of Bor experienced repeated incidents of sulfur dioxide emissions exceeding legal limits, triggering public protests and government investigations.
+Following Zijin Mining's 2018 acquisition of RTB Bor, the city of Bor experienced repeated incidents of sulfur dioxide emissions exceeding legal limits, triggering public protests and government investigations.